Reading is a huge part of my life. I enjoy reading for fun, as do many, but did you know there are many benefits to reading books?

 I love reading.
 Since I was a young child, you would always find me with my head buried in a book.
-I was lucky to be raised by “readers”- by parents who always helped me find the best books and encouraged my reading habit.
+I was lucky to be raised by “readers”- by parents who always helped me find the best books and encouraged my reading habits.
 We had no TV in the house, and books were our primary form of entertainment.
 Library trips were a weekly occurrence, and books always surrounded us.

 This love of reading has served me well over the years, and it is something that I still enjoy very much.
-Although I don’t read as much as I used to, my primary reading these days consists of children’s books, books and reading are still a massive part of my life, and I am working to encourage a love of reading in my children as well.
+Although I don’t read as much as I used to, my primary reading these days consists of children’s books; books, and reading are still a massive part of my life, and I am working to encourage a love of reading in my children as well.

 Those of you who love reading know why it’s so great, but did you know that reading for yourself and your kids has fantastic benefits?
 Did you know why reading is so important?
+Why is reading important?

 Here are ten reasons that stress the importance of reading.

-Reading is important because it equips people of all ages with new ideas and new language for expressing ideas about the world.
+Reading is important because it equips people of all ages with new ideas and a new language for expressing ideas about the world.
 It even helps people develop a sense of morality.

 Mark Koning, Education Writer, says, “Since reading puts you in the place of another character, you learn to live and see the world from other people’s perspectives.”

-When you read to a child regularly, you give them a lot of academic advantage.
+When you read to a child regularly, you give them a lot of academic advantages.
 Kids who are read to regularly early in their childhood are exposed to over a million more words by the time they reach kindergarten than those who aren’t, and they develop a love of reading.

 Elizabeth, Founder of Discovery Play with Littles, says, “Not only are they better readers and more fully prepared to begin school, but they also understand new skills easier and quicker than children who aren’t as exposed to reading.”